-We have audited the consolidated financial statements of FIRERING STRATEGIC MINERALS PLC. (formerly "Firering Holdings Limited") and its subsidiaries ("the Group"), which comprise the consolidated statements of financial position as of 31 December 2021, and the related consolidated statements of comprehensive income, changes in equity and cash flows for the year then ended, and the related notes to the consolidated financial statements, which, as described in Note 2 to the consolidated financial statements, have been prepared on the basis of International Financial Reporting Standards as adopted by the European Union.
+We have audited the consolidated financial statements of FIRERING STRATEGIC MINERALS PLC. and its subsidiaries ("the Group"), which comprise the consolidated statements of financial position as of 31 December 2022 and 2021, and the related consolidated statements of comprehensive income, changes in equity and cash flows for each of the years then ended, and the related notes to the consolidated financial statements, which, as described in Note 2 to the consolidated financial statements, have been prepared on the basis of International Financial Reporting Standards as adopted by the European Union.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Group as of 31 December 2021, and the results of its operations and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the financial position of the Group as of 31 December 2022 and 2021, and the results of its operations and its cash flows for each of the years then ended in accordance with International Financial Reporting Standards as adopted by the European Union